GaroVan/Optimizers-Visualization/README.md

     - `pip install -r requirements.txt`
 - Run the main.py file
     - You can change the terrain by changing the `CHOSEN_FUNCTION` variable in the `params.py` file
-    - the starting point of the optimizers can also be changed in the `main` function in the `main.py` file
+    - The starting point of the optimizers can also be changed in the `main.py` file

 ## Optimizers
-This project currently supports the following optimizers:
+Currently supports the following optimizers:
 - Gradient Descent
 - Momentum
 - Nesterov Accelerated Gradient